Judian81/Rainmeter-OneClick-Part1/README.md

 &nbsp;

-** you can change the width and height. also possible to scale. you can set the padding to keep distance between skins. this is possible in all skins.
+** change width and height or change scale. you can set the padding to keep distance between skins. this is possible in almost all.

 &nbsp;
 &nbsp;

-Forum:
+Rainmeter Forum:

 https://forum.rainmeter.net/viewtopic.php?p=200688